calumhalcrow/developerportal/_posts/2014-07-01-trade-leads.markdown

 #<a href="trade-leads.html">Trade Leads API</a>

 The Trade Leads API provides contract opportunities for U.S. businesses selling their products and services overseas.
-These leads come from a variety of sources and we continue to expand the number of leads available.
+These leads come from a variety of sources:

-We currently provide trade leads, procurement opportunities, and contract notifications from:
+The State Department’s Business Information Database System (BIDS) : A portal built to help U.S. businesses learn about significant international commercial opportunities, subject to their [open government license](https://github.com/USStateDept/bids).

-- The State Department’s Business Information Database System (BIDS)
+The United Kingdom
-- The United Kingdom
+: The [UK Government](https://www.contractsfinder.businesslink.gov.uk/) provides procurement information for their government opportunities, subject to their [open government license](http://www.nationalarchives.gov.uk/doc/open-government-licence/).

-- Canada
+Canada

-We will soon be including leads from FedBizOpps.
-All leads are consolidated into one endpoint.
+: The [Canadian Government](https://buyandsell.gc.ca/procurement-data/) provides procurement information for their government opportunities, subject to their [open government license](http://data.gc.ca/eng/open-government-licence-canada).

 Developers can use this API to keep businesses aware of the latest leads in particular industries or locations.
 They can also enhance the value of the leads by incorporating reports from ITA’s [Market Research Library](http://developer.trade.gov/market-research-library.html) or [Trade News & Articles](http://developer.trade.gov/trade-news-articles.html) APIs.

 The output format for this API is JSON.
-Resource URL and Search Parameters can be found towards the bottom of this page.

 ##Resource URL

 <div><a href="http://api.trade.gov/trade_leads/search"><pre>http://api.trade.gov/trade_leads/search</pre></a></div>

-##Search Parameters for all leads
+##Search Parameters

 ###keyword